danadascalescu00/MultimodalOpinionAnalysis/README.md

 ### 3.1.
 Dataset
 The experiments were conducted on the MVSA data set containing 5129 manually annotated text-image pairs.
 All samples are posts collected from the social network Twitter which were showed to a single annotator who independently assigned one of the three labels (positive, negative, and neutral) to each component in the pair.

-In general, a post that contains both an image and the corresponding text can accentuate the user's feeling.
-However, some posts express contradictory feelings in the image and text posted.
-The aforementioned is because the user's intention when posting an image and its corresponding text is not always to share their emotions or emphasize the predominant feeling of posting.
+A post that contains both an image and the corresponding text can generally enhance the user's emotions.
+Nevertheless, some posts express contradictory feelings in the image and accompanying text.
+This is due to the fact that the user's intention when posting an image and its accompanying text is not necessarily to express or emphasise their emotions, highlight the dominant thoughts and feelings, or focus on a single topic.
 For example, in Figure 5.1 a) the text represents the description of the action in the image.
-For this reason, we can conclude that the two components of the post are related visually rather than emotionally.
-Another reason is that the predominant feeling of a post is influential, both in context.
-For example, in Figure 5.1 b) we can identify the sentiment expressed by the image as a positive one, but the image just shows the protagonist of the action.
+Therefore, we can conclude that the two components of the post are more visually related than emotionally.
+A further reason is that the overall mood of a post influences how it is interpreted, both generally and specifically within its context.
+For example, in Figure 5.1 b) we can infer that the image expresses a positive sentiment, yet it only depicts the action's protagonist.

 ![image](https://user-images.githubusercontent.com/48893255/136399627-964f97e0-904a-4248-a627-1ca9d275105a.png)